-If too many layers of wax build up, especially in low traffic areas, floor may discolor or look yellowed.
-Removing all the wax requires harsher cleaning than ordinary cleaning, and should be done no oftener than once a year, and not that often when not necessary.
+If too many layers of wax build-up, especially in low-traffic areas, the floor may discolor or look yellowed.
+Removing all the wax requires harsher cleaning than ordinary cleaning, and shouldn't be done any more than once a year, and not even that often when not necessary.
 You can buy commercial wax removers, some made to remove certain types of waxes, or use a homemade solution.
-If you know the brand of wax on the floor, follow directions on its label for removal.
+If you know the brand of wax on the floor, follow the directions on its label for removal.

-Scrub that area with a stiff brush, electric scrubber or very fine steel wool pads to loosen old wax, then repeat process in another area until entire floor is stripped of wax.
-Rinse thoroughly with clean, cool water, and after drying thoroughly, apply one or two coats of wax depending on conditions of floor, drying between coats according to wax instructions.
+Scrub that area with a stiff brush, electric scrubber, or very fine steel wool pads to loosen old wax, then repeat the process in another area until the entire floor is stripped of wax.
+Rinse thoroughly with clean, cool water, and after drying thoroughly, apply one or two coats of wax depending on conditions of the floor, drying between coats according to wax instructions.

-Wax a thin coat of self-polishing wax on dry, clean floor, when washing does not bring back shine.
+Apply a thin coat of self-polishing wax on a dry, clean floor, when washing does not bring back shine.
 Wax flooring when new, and always keep it protected with a coat of wax.
-Regular wax will give more protection and shine than one-step wax-and-clean products, but will build up over time.
+Regular wax will give more protection and shine than one-step wax-and-clean products but will build up over time.

-Polishing wax (solvent based) to be buffed with electric polisher, may also be used on vinyl if desired.
-It must be thoroughly buffed, following directions on wax label.
+Polishing wax (solvent-based) to be buffed with an electric polisher, may also be used on vinyl if desired.
+It must be thoroughly buffed, following directions on the wax label.
 It will not build up.

 Linoleum-Care and Cleaning

 Linoleum is an older floor covering that may be found in some older homes.
-It needs waxing to preserve its surface, usually water-based self-polishing wax, but solvent-based wax to be polished with electric buffer can be used.
-It dents easily, and is badly damaged by alkalis.
+It needs waxing to preserve its surface, usually water-based self-polishing wax, but solvent-based wax to be polished with an electric buffer can be used.
+It dents easily and is badly damaged by alkalis.

-Damp mop using a mild detergent and water for day to day cleaning.
+Damp-mop using a mild detergent and water for day-to-day cleaning.
 Keep water away from seams and edges to prevent loosening of the tiles.
 To preserve the linoleum floor you may wish to add a capful of baby oil to the mop water.
 Clean with a mild detergent and water solution and rinse thoroughly.
 Do not use ammonia or strong alkalis.
-If water-base wax has to be removed, use Isopropyl Alcohol .
-To remove old wax by mopping, mix a solution of three parts water to one parts rubbing alcohol.
+If water-based wax has to be removed, use Isopropyl Alcohol.
+To remove old wax by mopping, mix a solution of three parts water to one part rubbing alcohol.
 Scrub this in well and rinse thoroughly.
 Be sure the area is well-ventilated and wear gloves.